eaverowrites/eaverowrites.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Dr. Eric Vero is a SSHRC Doctoral Fellow studying disability and fandom through a digital lens.
 He publishes non-fiction about the Mad and queer experience under the name E. A. Vero.
-His dissertation, (<a href='"Freaking Fans: An Oral History of Disability in Fan Spaces"'>https://uwspace.uwaterloo.ca/items/20200081-69ba-4a2e-9e3b-78ae0e988880/</a>), told the story of how disabled fans fight ableism through sharing and shaping stories.
+His dissertation, (<a href='Freaking Fans: An Oral History of Disability in Fan Spaces'>https://uwspace.uwaterloo.ca/items/20200081-69ba-4a2e-9e3b-78ae0e988880/</a>), told the story of how disabled fans fight ableism through sharing and shaping stories.